Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Lessons Learned

 \subsubsection{Malicious and Selfish Behavior}

-Reliable communication is of utmost importance to foster effective collaborative driving.
-Nevertheless, it remains plausible that some agents may occasionally engage in self-serving behaviour, collaborating solely to reduce their costs while causing detriment to others.
-These self-interested individuals, commonly referred to as ``free-riders", exploit the information shared by other agents to reap the benefits of coordinated efforts without contributing their insights and observations to the collective knowledge pool.
-Moreover, the distributed deployment of multiple agents diminishes defences against cyber-attacks, rendering them susceptible to malicious activities initiated by untrustworthy users \cite{han2023secure}.
-A malicious collaborator may intentionally transmit erroneous environmental data to neighbouring agents, purposefully dispatch excessive computational tasks, and exhaust valuable computing resources and network bandwidth.
-The actions of malicious and self-interested agents pose a significant threat to the integrity of the vehicle communication network.
-The resulting degradation in network services not only undermines communication reliability but also jeopardizes the safety of autonomous vehicles.
-To fortify the security of the system network, it is imperative for future research to place a heightened emphasis on trust-related concerns among agents.
-This entails the identification and mitigation of malicious and self-serving behaviours by incorporating them into CP schemes, ideally through the application of suitable methodologies like game theory.
+Trustworthy communication is essential for fostering effective and safe CP.
+However, some road users may act in self-serving ways, collaborating only to reduce their own costs while potentially harming others.
+These self-interested users, commonly known as ``free-riders,” exploit shared information to benefit from coordinated efforts without contributing their own insights to the collective knowledge pool.
+Furthermore, the distributed deployment of multiple agents lowers defenses against cyber-attacks, increasing vulnerability to malicious activities by untrustworthy users \cite{han2023secure}.
+Malicious collaborators may deliberately transmit inaccurate environmental data, compromising the integrity of CP by degrading data quality and reliability.
+This degradation not only disrupts CP effectiveness but also heightens risks to the safety of CAVs that rely on accurate, shared situational awareness.

+To tackle the challenges posed by unreliable collaborators in CP, several strategies can enhance data reliability and safety.
+Implementing trust scoring and reputation systems allows CAVs to prioritize data from agents with a history of reliability.
+Machine learning-based anomaly detection can also identify unusual patterns that might indicate malicious behavior.
+Cross-verifying data from multiple sources and utilizing multi-modal sensor fusion further improves the accuracy of CP, enabling CAVs to detect and disregard inconsistent or unreliable inputs.
+Blockchain technology can introduce a decentralized layer of trust by immutably logging data interactions, increasing agent accountability.
+Lastly, dynamic data prioritization ensures that critical information, such as immediate obstacles, is prioritized, reducing the potential impact of harmful data.
+Together, these approaches strengthen the resilience of cooperative perception, supporting safer and more reliable collaborative driving.